What are Corporate Practice of Medicine (CPOM) Laws?

 Nevada

-• Summary of Current Law: Nevada's restriction on the corporate practice of medicine primarily stems from an opinion issued by the Nevada Attorney General.
+- Summary of Current Law: Nevada has a relatively stricter CPOM ban and the Nevada State Board of Medical Examiners is relatively more active in its enforcement of the Nevada CPOM doctrine.
+Nevada's restriction on the corporate practice of medicine primarily stems from an opinion issued by the Nevada Attorney General.
 This opinion interprets the Professional Corporations Act, a specific legislative framework that allows medical practice through professional corporations and associations.
 The Act also states that its regulations take precedence over general corporate laws.
 Based on this, the Attorney General's opinion concludes that entities other than those defined under the Professional Corporations Act are barred from participating in the practice of medicine in Nevada.
 Per the Nevada Revised Statute § 89.040, every individual involved in the establishment of the professional entity must possess the requisite authorization to engage in the specific professional service for which the professional entity is being formed.
 This condition applies, with the exception of situations detailed in subsection 2 of NRS 89.050.
 It is also worth noting that Nevada has an exception for the CPOM doctrine where medical services corporations are the only nonprofit organizations authorized to offer services delivered by doctors.
+Nevada's CPOM ban applies to other licensed healthcare professions such as psychology, chiropractic, counseling, therapy, social work, and others.

 New Hampshire